wixarm/Arfa/README.md

 Arfa.js is a lightweight framework that compiles TSX to optimized JavaScript, powered by Vite and the Arfa runtime engine.
 Created by Arman Tarhani, it provides a component-based architecture with reactive updates.

+## Contact

+For any inquiries, please contact: armanentarhani1997@gmail.com

 ## ✨ Features

 - **Blazing Fast** - Vite-powered development and builds